Broad Curriculum Program | London, England

 England

-A visa is not required for U.S. citizens participating on a study-abroad program shorter than six months.
+U.S. citizens are not required to obtain a student visa for study abroad programs shorter than six months in length, however, you will be required to apply for an electronic travel authorization (ETA) through United Kingdom Visas and Immigration (UKVI).
 Students wishing to study abroad for two consecutive semesters (excluding First Year Abroad students) should plan to split their time abroad between different countries and must contact an Immigration Coordinator, at IP-Visas@fsu.edu, for guidance before applying for any study abroad program.

 • Passport Validity: Participants must hold a passport valid for at least six months beyond their intended departure from the United Kingdom.
 For more information regarding passports, please visit Passports on our website.